 During the February 9 to 20, 2021 period, extreme winter weather caused some disruptions to our wind facilities, most notably in Kansas (Bloom Wind) and Texas (Buckthorn Wind) with no significant impact on the balance of Capital Power's U.S. operations.
 Buckthorn Wind and Bloom Wind experienced no significant physical damage, but some turbines were temporarily forced offline.
 Around this time, Buckthorn Wind became aware that the counterparty for its offtake and hedge agreements had been calculating the invoices for those agreements based on an incorrect reference price, which diverged widely from the reference price in the contracts during the period of extreme weather.
-The two parties are currently engaged in a dispute in the U.S. District Court for the Northern District of Texas over the correct reference price.
-Unfavorable resolution of the dispute would result in a net exposure to the Company's revenues of approximately \$19 million (US\$15 million).
+The two parties litigated their dispute over the correct reference price in the U.S. District Court for the Northern District of Texas.
+The parties reached a confidential settlement and, on January 2, 2023, jointly stipulated dismissal of the action with prejudice.